MicrosoftDocs/ai-builder/ai-builder-docs/create-form-processing-model.md

 ## Understand document intelligence versions

-The document intelligence model is available in two versions: **v4.0** and **v3.1**.
-The version you use depends on the type of model you create.
+The document intelligence model is available in two versions: v4.0 and v3.1.
+The version of your model depends on when you last edited the model.

 ### Document Intelligence v4.0 - General Availability (GA)